 Whether you sell handmade soaps on Etsy or design ads for a living, every freelancer has ongoing expenses.
 So why not get rewarded for money you would have spent anyway?

 Business credit cards come in all varieties, including cash back cards that reward you for everyday spending or travel rewards cards with a tiered points system for different categories.
 Before you sign up for a card, it's important to determine which rewards structure is right for you.
-I spend most of my day writing and editing from home, so a card that awards more points for gas – like Bank of America® Cash Rewards for Business MasterCard® credit card, which offers 3 percent back in this category – probably isn't right for me.
-However, if you travel a lot on business, a card like Capital One® Spark® Miles for Business, which lets cardholders earn unlimited two times the miles on every purchase and offers a 50,000-mile sign-up bonus, might be a better fit.
+I spend most of my day writing and editing from home, so a card that awards more points for gas – like Bank of America® Business Advantage Cash Rewards Mastercard® credit card, which offers 3 percent back in this category – probably isn't right for me.
+However, if you travel a lot on business, a card like Capital One® Spark® Miles for Business, which lets cardholders earn unlimited two times the miles on every purchase and offers a 50,000-mile sign-up bonus after new cardholders spend $4,500 in the first three months, might be a better fit.

 For someone who works from home, a card like the Ink Business Cash℠ Credit Card would probably provide the most rewards since you can earn 5 percent cash back in select business categories.
 I happen to have a travel rewards card through my bank.
 Since all my accounts are held there, my bank rewards me for my loyalty with 50 percent additional bonus points for every purchase, no matter the category.
 This works out well because we take a big vacation once a year and I can amass rewards for that annual expense, which I can then redeem to pay for hotels, a rental car or flights.
 For freelancers who bank at one institution, ask about loyalty programs for which you may be eligible – if you don't, you could be leaving rewards on the table.